DCC-EX/dcc-ex.github.io/docs/turntables/turntable-ex.rst

 * TMC2208/NEMA17
 * ULN2003/28BYJ-48

-If you have a need to use a different controller, some minor code updates will be required unless it is "pin compatible" with one of the existing controllers.
+If you have a need to use a different controller, some minor code updates will be required unless it is "pin compatible" with one of the existing controllers, in which case you can simply select the appropriate compatible driver.

 How does it work?
 =================

 If you're not familiar with stepper motors then you only need a very high level understanding of how they work in order to use Turntable-EX successfully on your layout, as the concept is very simple.

 Very simply, a stepper motor is able to be rotated one step at a time, which translates to degrees of movement around a circle.
 For example, the ubiquitous 28BYJ-48 stepper motor referred to here takes 2048 steps to make a full 360 degree rotation.
+The higher the number of steps in a single rotation, the easier it will be to get perfect alignment between the turntable and your layout.

 In Turntable-EX, at startup, the turntable will rotate until such time as the homing sensor is activated, in which case it will set the homed position as step 0 and stop moving.
 Typically, the homing sensor is a hall effect device mounted in the turntable pit which is activated when a magnet in one end of the turntable bridge comes in to close proximity.